edamontology/pubfetcher/docs/output.rst

     .. _efo:
   efo
-    Publication part representing publication EFO terms.
+    Publication part representing publication EFO and other experimental methods terms.
 Structure same as in pmid_, except content_ is replaced with "list" and size_ is number of elements in "list".

     list
       Array of objects representing publication EFO terms